-- View the fire risk analysis for any district or State - Gap analysis at State and district levels
+View the fire risk analysis for any district Gap analysis at State/UT and district levels

 Results Management: This entails generating displays of results in pre-defined formats based on user selection.
-Following are the various types of result views that are available in FDSS.
+Following are the various types of result views that will be available in FDSS.